codefellows/setup-guide/code-301/README.md

 # Code 301 Setup

-For Code 301, we'll need some additional applications and utilities installed, including the Postgres database and getting your code challenges repository created and operational
+For Code 301, we'll need some additional applications and utilities installed, including the Mongo database and getting your code challenges repository created and operational

 **OPEN YOUR TERMINAL** and let's get started!